Global Value Investment Corp reaches agreement with Hooker Furnishings Corporation (HOFT)

 Key Summary: On June 5, 2025, Jeff Geygan of GVIC (5.1% holder) criticized Hooker Furnishings’ 53% stock decline and poor financials, blaming strategic missteps, failed acquisitions, and a costly ERP rollout.
 He also flagged weak board ownership and accountability, and signaled plans to seek governance rights or nominate directors at the next AGM.
+On January 1, 2026, the company entered into a Cooperation Agreement with Global Value Investment Corp to jointly appoint an independent director within 45 days, expand the Board from eight to nine members

 Market Cap: $102 million| Hooker Furnishings Corporation designs, manufactures, imports, and markets residential household, hospitality, and contract furniture products.